 You really get to learn about RF, antennas, grounding, shielding, etc. when you experience interference, sub-optimal antenna performance, and then try to make a mobile HF station work.
-That's where my good friend Doren and his friend Don Johnson (W6AAQ,sk) take hold of my RF-life and school me.
+That's where my good friend Doren and his friend Don Johnson (W6AAQ,sk) take hold of my home and mobile RF-life and school me.
 Don was one of the first of a very few hams who pursued running HF mobile back in 1948.

 Amateur radio operators have it a LOT easier today (with the Internet) than the likes of mobile HF operation pioneer Don Johnson and others.
 We also have it a lot more difficult (with the Internet) as bad information spreads as fast or faster than good information.
 As well, beware, vehicle manufacturing materials, techniques and electrical systems are constantly changing.